carlybeefbarley/mgb/code/README-DataModel.md

     [this article](https://www.okgrow.com/posts/guide-to-full-text-search-in-meteor) which mentions the caveats
 * We may also have a set of quick-find searches.
 For fun, let's have searches themselves be a first-class Asset so they can be shared and referenced!

+* We might use a grid arrangement for viewing items.
+See [Reactive Grid Layout](https://github.com/vazco/meteor-universe-react-grid-layout) for a very flexible option here.

+## Implementation